awbergs/g5-tour/README.md

 Running Locally

-* Copy `database.yml.example` to a new file named `database.yml` and set the databse name, username, and password
+* Copy `database.yml.example` to a new file named `database.yml` and set the database name, username, and password

 * Initialize database
   * `rake db:create`